-Unseasonable weather helps cause a carriage accident at the opening of Joan’s Austen sequel, Lady Catherine’s Necklace:-
+Unseasonable weather causes a carriage accident at the opening of one of Joan Aiken’s ‘Austen Entertainments’: Lady Catherine’s Necklace

-So begins Joan Aiken’s sequel to Jane Austen’s Pride and Prejudice which is celebrating 200 years as one of the most popular novels of all time.
-A dangerous exercise, you might think, but instead of trying to follow the popular hero and heroine, this story instead takes up the highly unpopular Lady Catherine de Bourgh and her unfortunate daughter Anne to see what might become of them after Darcy has married Elizabeth and escaped to Pemberley.
+So begins Joan Aiken’s sequel to Jane Austen’s Pride and Prejudice which recently celebrated 200 years as one of the most popular novels of all time.
+A dangerous exercise to emulate a favourite author, you might think, but instead of trying to follow the romantic hero and heroine, Aiken’s story gleefully takes up the highly unpopular Lady Catherine de Bourgh, and her unfortunate daughter Anne to see what might become of them after Darcy has married Elizabeth and escaped to Pemberley.

 More to follow in the series, including Mansfield Revisited